 1-K: The Tournament Director may rearrange the seating at a break.

-1-M: Players Leaving -- If a player leaves the table for any reason and will return within 30 minutes, he can opt to drop every hand that occurs during his absence.
-He will be responsible for all blinds and cannot win any hands.
-Players remaining at the table, or another person designated by the absentee, will post all blinds for the absent player.
-If the missing player is moved to another table, his chips will move and he will continue to blind appropriately at the new table.
-Any player who does not return within 30 minutes forfeits all his remaining chips.
-Odd chips are returned to the bank.
-There will be no prizes given to players who leave after the first hand of the tourney is dealt.
+1-M: Players Leaving or remaining absent from their seat -- If a player leaves the table for any reason and will return within one full button rotation, they can opt to drop every hand that occurs during their absence.
+They will be responsible for all blinds and cannot win any hands.
+Dealers at the table, will post all blinds for the absent player.
+If the missing player is moved to another table, their chips will move and they will continue to blind appropriately at the new table.
+Any player who does not return within one full button rotation forfeits all of their remaining chips.
+In order to remain a live tournament player, he or she must be at their seat before the last card is dealt to the button that completes the full button rotation.
+The definition of "at your seat" will be defined in rule 21-P. There will be no prizes given to players who leave after the first hand of the tourney is dealt.

 1-N: Breaks will be at the sole, absolute, and unreviewable discretion of the Tournament Director .
 The timer stops during breaks and during any disputes that occur that require attention from the tournament director to resolve.
 No additional hands at any table will start during such a break.
 Each table shall complete any hands already in progress before breaking.